+To support the new satellites, elements of the ground segment have also been updated to accommodate the new and updated satellite data formats, generate S-band commands, ingest new satellite environmental data, product processing, and product distribution and archiving.
 To provide the latest information on the specifics of these changes, NOAA has prepared a user guide for the new POES satellites.
-This information is available on the Internet at the following URL: http://www2.ncdc.noaa.gov/docs/klm/index.htm.
+This information is available on the Internet at the following URL: http://www2.ncdc.noaa.gov/POD/intro.htm.